mariabaldeon/EMONAS/README.md

 # Datasets
 The prostate MR images from the PROMISE12 challenge is available [here](https://promise12.grand-challenge.org/), the hippocampus MR images from the Medical Segmentation Decathlon challenge is available [here](http://medicaldecathlon.com/), and the cardiac MR images from the ACDC dataset is available [here](https://www.creatis.insa-lyon.fr/Challenge/acdc/).

-# Pretrained models
+# Train models
-To evaluate the pretrained models run:
+To train and evaluate the models found in our work run:.
+You must first download the datasets from the links provided and locate them in the folder Dataset/Promise12 for the prostate segmentation, Dataset/ACDC for the cardiac segmentation, and Dataset/MSD for the hippocampus segmentation.
 ## Promise 12 dataset

 ## ACDC dataset